shijunz/softintrin-avx2/README.md

   - MAKE64.BAT in the dvec_demo directory builds a runnable demo of the 256-bit C++ vector classes provided by `dvec.h` which can now run as native ARM64 and ARM64EC as well as legacy x86 and x64 builds.

+  - MAKE64.BAT in the divss_demo directory builds a runnable unit test of SSE2 and AVX2 divisor intrinsics tests as native x64 binaries, stock SDK soft intrinsics binaries, or new soft intrinsics binaries.
+You will see as you compare the outputs of each that soft intrinsics more correctly model the x86/x64 behaviour of real AMD and Intel hardware compared to various emulators.

 ## Implementation notes: